Jeyran (wife of Naser al-Din Shah): Forough ol-Saltaneh

-After the death of Naser al-Din Shah's second crown prince, Soltan Moin ed-Din Mirza, son of Taj ol-Dowleh, in October 1856, Naser al-Din Shah decided to appoint Mohammad Qasem as crown prince.
-But Jeyran's non-Qajar lineage prevented this decision from being implemented, as it was the tradition that the Qajar shahs be of their tribe ancestry in both paternal and maternal lines.
+A main obstacle to their marriage and Qasem being named the heir, was Jeyran's non-Qajar lineage, as it was the tradition that the Shah's permanent wives and in addition, the heir born from them be of the royal/noble ancestry in both paternal and maternal lines.
 Aware of her position, Jeyran tried to put pressure on Mirza Aqa Khan Nuri.
-She collaborated with some courtiers opposed to Nuri, including Mirza Yusuf Ashtiani and Aziz Khan Mokri.
-In June 1857, they compiled a list of the crimes of Mirza Aqa Khan, and Jeyran presented the list of crimes to the Shah.
-After this incident, Nuri invited Jeyran to his garden, Nizamieh, and promised her to do his best for Mohammad Qasem to become the crown prince.
-With Nuri's support for Jeyran, Malek Jahan Khanom, who was a serious opponent of Jeyran and Mohammad Qasem, turned against Mirza Aqa Khan.
+She collaborated with some courtiers opposed to Nuri, including Yusof Ashtiani and Aziz Khan Mokri.
+In June 1857, they compiled a list and evidences of the crimes of Mirza Aqa Khan, that was presented by Jeyran herself to him.
+Nuri invited Jeyran to a feast in his garden, Nizamieh, and promised her to do his best for her and Qasim.
+With Nuri's support for them, Mahd Olia, who did not agree with Jeyran being a legitimate wife of the Shah and mother to the heir, turned against Mirza Aqa Khan, despite their former long lasting alliance.